 Investor Psychology, Behavioral Finance and FinTech

-Why do investors, even financial professionals, often make sub-optimal decisions?
+Why do individuals, even financial professionals, often make sub-optimal financial decisions?
 And what can we do about it?

-Professor of Finance, Radboud University, Nijmegen, The Netherlands
+Professor of Financial Economics, Radboud University, Nijmegen, The Netherlands

 Associate with BhFS Behavioural Finance Solutions, Zurich, Switzerland

 2020-05-15: A revised version of my manuscript "Do People Care About Loss Probabilities" is available now.

 2019-11-03: New publication: What makes an investment risky?
 An analysis of price path characteristics (with C. Borsboom) has been accepted at the Journal of Economics Behavioral & Organization.

 2019-10-17: New publication: What drives risk perception?
 A global survey with financial professionals and laymen, accepted at Management Science, with F. Holzmeister, J. Huber, F. Lindner, M. Kirchler and U. Weitzel

 2019-09-11: New publication: Does Investor Risk Perception Drive Asset Prices in Markets?
 Experimental Evidence, with J. Huber and S. Palan, has been accepted at the Journal of Banking & Finance.